Activate your device:

 Disruptor refers to a breakthrough technology, the first of its kind in SA.
 It is unique for the following reasons:

-2. It contains Powdered Activated Carbon (PAC) to reduce odours and improve the taste of the filtered water.
+2. It contains Powdered Activated Carbon (PAC) to reduce odours and improve the taste of the water filtered.

 3. It also contains Anti-Microbial Silver (S) to disinfect the filter.